scheidelg/deskbackup/pages/scripting_and_programming/bash.md

 Compare two files (binary or text) and extract differences using a bit-by-bit (-c=b), nibble-by-nibble (-c=n), or byte-by-byte (-c=B) comparison.
 The differences are identified by comparing the hexdump of each file.

-This is potentially useful to inspect files for content hidden using steganographic techniques.
+This is potentially useful to inspect files for content that's been hidden using steganography.

 Click [here](/pages/scripting_and_programming/hexdiff.md) for details.